 1 tbsp. of natural vanilla extract

-2 oz. of chopped/cut pieces of a 100% cacao chocolate bar (I suggest using a 4 oz.
+2 oz. of chopped/cut pieces of an 80% to 100% cacao chocolate bar (I suggest using a 4 oz.
 Ghirardelli® bar)

 1.6 oz. of coconut oil